 Plot-wise is where there are certainly some bumps, and maybe a little too much left for the audience to figure out themselves.
 But I still came away understanding the general idea, and it remained entertaining throughout.

 A Knight’s Tale is an instantly comforting movie given the fact that it’s a comedy starring Heath Ledger.
 It’s hard not to smile seeing Ledger play a charming knight with a couple of goofy friends training him in the joust.
-The movie instantly suckers you in with wit and action (who doesn’t love watching two men on horses go full-speed at each other with giant poles??).
+The movie suckers you in with wit and action (who doesn’t love watching two men on horses go full-speed at each other with giant poles??) and rides that all the way through.

 Does putting on plastic glasses instantly make a movie worth $2 Billion?
 We have a limited sample size given the lack of new 3D films, but based on the data we do have..yes.